siobhanlgorman/favoureats/README.md

 * Sign Out button which redirects to home page after signing out

 #### Recipe Form page
-* A form with fields to complete to add a recipe to the public recipes page and to the user's list in the My Recipes page for CRUD functionality
+* A form to submit with fields to complete to add a recipe to the public recipes page and to the user's list in the My Recipes page for CRUD functionality

 * Users can add text, paste text into fields.
 Images can be uploaded and a placeholder image is available if no image is supplied.

 * A Go Back button at the top to redirect users to the My Recipes page

 * A Submit Recipe button at the bottom to submit the completed form

 ### Future Features